Gordon Ford College of Business

 Dr. Christopher Shook, Dean

-Dr. Evelyn H. Thrasher, Associate Dean
+Dr. Evelyn H. Thrasher, Associate Dean for Faculty and Administration

 The Gordon Ford College of Business traces its roots to the Bowling Green Business University, founded in 1884 as the Southern Normal School and Business College.
 In 1907, the Southern Normal School became Western Kentucky State Normal School, and the Bowling Green Business University began a long history of nationally noted programs.
 In June 1963, Western Kentucky University assumed the business programs of the Bowling Green Business University, and in 1964 the Bowling Green College of Commerce became a division of the University.
 The name was changed in 1972 to the Bowling Green College of Business and Public Affairs; and following department realignment in 1979, it became the Bowling Green College of Business Administration.
 To honor the generosity of Gordon B. Ford, the college was renamed the Gordon Ford College of Business in December of 1998, becoming the second named business school in Kentucky.
 All business programs offered by the College are accredited by AACSB International - The Association to Advance Collegiate Schools of Business.
 WKU is one of only three universities in the Commonwealth of Kentucky to have "dual accreditation," meaning that both its business and accounting programs are AACSB accredited.

 The Gordon Ford College of Business will be the school of choice in the region for applied business education and a leader of business thought and engagement.

 Grise Hall 234

 All WKU students must receive advising until they graduate.
 Professional advisors are available in the Undergraduate Student Services and Academic Advising Center (GH 234; 270-745-3290).
 Besides academic advising, the advisors provide assistance with degree requirements, information on study abroad, internship opportunities, and student/professional organizations, and help students locate other campus resources.